alphagov/re-build-systems/README.md

         -backend-config="key=re-build-systems.tfstate" \
         -backend-config="bucket=tfstate-$JENKINS_TEAM_NAME-$JENKINS_ENV_NAME"
     ```

-    If you did not use our suggested command to create the SSH key pair, make sure you change the below command to reflect the file path to your public SSH key:
+    If you did not use the suggested command to create the SSH key pair, make sure you change the following command to reflect the file path to your public SSH key:

     ```
     terraform apply \
         -var-file=./terraform.tfvars  \